 Voyages in Medieval and Renaissance Music

-Like the relentless tramontana wind, our music crosses countries, stirring emotions and connecting cultures
+Like the tramontana wind, our music crosses borders, stirring emotions and connecting cultures

 Ensemble Tramontana is: